JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 1 + 1; // this is an inline comment
 ```

 The other way to write comments is with the `/*` and `*/` symbols.
 These mark the beginning and end of a multi-line comment.
-These are more versatilze in their use as the compiler knows exactly where the comment starts and ends.
+These are more versatile in their use as the compiler knows exactly where the comment starts and ends.

 ```C++
 /*